Notebooks

 The borders between all these kinds of thing and social networks is fuzzy, so have a link.

 Queries: To what extent can macroeconomic fluctuations (i.e., the business cycle) be understood as the result of the network structure of the economy?
 Can one explain Slutsky-style moving average dynamics as the result of shocks propagating through the network?
-(I'm sure people have actually worked out stuff like this, or worked out why it's not right, rather than merely having idle thoughts, I just haven't read it yet.) --- Immediately after first posting this, reader RC provided some pointers to the literature, now incorporated below.
+(I'm sure people have actually worked out stuff like this, or worked out why it's not right, rather than merely having idle thoughts, I just haven't read it yet.) --- Immediately after first posting this, Rachel Childers provided some pointers to the literature, now incorporated below.